 Expanding the habitable zone

 The "habitable zone" around our sun or any other star is defined as the range of distances from the star where water could exist on a planet or moon.
 But - the concept of a habitable zone around a star is rooted in the assumption that surface life rules.
 Guess what: in the last 30 years, we have learned that much of the life on Earth exists in the subsurface.
 In fact, the conditions for the formation of life might be met there.
 What if surface life is the exception, not the rule?
 What if subsurface life actually rules?
 Want to know more? click Here

 Exploration for economic minerals

-Remote sensing and spectroscopy is a valuable tool for discovery and characterization of mineral resources here on Earth.
-In addition, remote sensing tools help mine operators to maximize efficiency and minimize environmental impact.
+Remote sensing and spectroscopy are valuable tools for discovery and characterization of mineral resources here on Earth.
+In addition, remote sensing helps mine operators to maximize efficiency and minimize environmental impact.
 I work with industry partners to search for new resources, refine understanding of existing deposits, and prepare for a sustainable future through responsible practice and planning.